Ebola (or Ebola virus disease, EVD) is a viral disease that can cause severe bleeding, kidney and liver failure and in many cases, death.

 Currently there is no approved vaccine available to prevent Ebola.

-Although there are no countries currently experiencing widespread and intense disease transmission of Ebola, sporadic outbreaks of Ebola have been occurring in Africa for decades.
+Sporadic outbreaks of Ebola have been occurring in Africa for decades.
 There is also evidence to suggest that a very small proportion of survivors of Ebola infection may see the disease reactivate in an infectious form.
-Thus countries where an Ebola outbreak has recently ended may see isolated cases for an unknown period of time.
+Countries where an Ebola outbreak has recently ended may see isolated cases for an unknown period of time.

 The Ministry recommends people should continue to be aware of the risks when travelling to such countries.